Tech Writer sharing insights in fun and informative way. Checkout more: https://techbuzzweb.com

 However, everything is in the opposite direction for those enthusiasts programming students.
 Surely everyone wants to be a good software developer but honestly, no one bothers to be good at documentation.

 Writing, on the other hand, is a highly ignored skill.
 Many students and even professionals sometimes find it hard to structure sentences and paragraphs.
-An informative and interesting article discusses the positive impact of writing on university programmers
+An informative and interesting article discusses the positive impact of writing on university programmers.

 However, at the university or college students have to write essays and thesis to graduate with good grades.
-It is so hated that most of the developers either get low grades in non-programming subjects or prefer using essay tools
+It is so hated that most of the developers either get low grades in non-programming subjects or prefer using essay tools for assistance.

 There can be a lot of reasons for this strange behavior.
 Let’s take a deep dive and discuss them.